 (b) in any other case — $55 000.

+Note for this subsection:

-Note: Section 38 defines “aggravated offence”.
+Section 38 defines “aggravated offence”

 (4) If the licence holder or the person, as the case requires, does not take the steps specified in the notice within the time specified in the notice, the Regulator may arrange for those steps to be taken.